-The elevated base, supporting the lower and upper terrace, is decorated with lotus ponds and Chinese statuary, which are believed to have been brought here from the Front Palace.
-Four Chinese-style structures at each of the four corners host bas-relief panels that relate the story of Fa-hsien, the Chinese monk-pilgrim to South & Southeast Asia (traveling in India 399-414).
+The area surrounding the elevated base, which supports the lower and upper terrace, is decorated with lotus-pond jars and Chinese statuary, and believed to have been brought here from the Front Palace (presently the National Museum Bangkok).
+The exterior walls on each of the four Chinese-style structures gracing the four corners of the platform host eight bas-relief panels relating the story of Fa-hsien, the Chinese monk-pilgrim to South & Southeast Asia (traveling in India 399-414).
 This story has been made into movies and serials time and again.
-In English it has been given the title “Journey to the West”, however, Thais would know the celluloid version of this story as “Sai Eu”.
+In English, it is known as “Journey to the West”and Alakazam the Great (cartoon version), however, Thais would know it as “Sai Eu”.

-The lower terrace can be accessed by four staircases, two to the east and two to the west.
-On the upper terrace, housed within an eastern archway is a gilded bronze statue of King Rama IV [King Mongkut (1851-1868)].
+The lower terrace can be accessed by four staircases–two to the east and two to the west.
+On the eastern side of the upper terrace, housed within a tiled edifice, is a gilded bronze statue of King Rama IV [King Mongkut (r.
+1851-1868)].
 At the four corners of this terrace are Khmer-style structures known as Pra Prang, each housing an image of the Buddha in the abhaya mudra; one for each of the cardinal directions.

 As one circumambulates the cetiya on the lower terrace, in a clock-wise fashion, turning the first corner one will see the first two of six celestial beings: Shiva (left) and Narayana (Vishnu) (right).